What Working Together Looks Like

 The first drawing session is usually done:

-• Or over Zoom for traveling clients
+Or over Google Meets (or Zoom) for traveling clients

 You don’t need to stay the entire time, it gets boring watching concepts come to life at first. it’s a lot of scribbling, erasing, looking through references, finding new references, etc… IT just gets Jon’s mind wrapped around the project. — then it marinates for a week or so.